-- A list of publically-available, Government of Canada reports, guides and resources to consult during the development of the project deliverables. - An academic literature search commissioned by the Project Authority and conducted by the Canadian Agricultural Library on e-Commerce in the European Union to consult during the development of the project deliverables. - Additional support in terms of coordinating meetings (via phone or videoconference), as needed - Comments on draft reports within five (5) working days.
+- A list of publically-available, reports, guides and resources to consult during the development of the project deliverables. - A style guide and list of considerations to consult when developing the guide, to ensure it meets Government of Canada web guidelines. - Additional support in terms of coordinating meetings (via phone or videoconference), as needed. - Comments on draft materials within five (5) working days.